eltonemabodo/health-climate-change/README.md

 The files are arranged as follows:

 - `code/` - all the code used for cleaning and analysis of the data.
-- `data/` - only cleaned and processed data is tracked, to comply with the ethical requirements of the DHS program.
+- `processed data/` - only cleaned and processed data is tracked, to comply with the ethical requirements of the DHS program.